EdwardRees/Autograder/README.md

 - `grade clean --assignment tests`: Remove the tests
 - `grade clean --assignment lab --name 5`: Remove the lab 5 repositories

+## Todos

+- [ ] Fix logging to files
+- [ ] Implement Analyze feature
+- [ ] Implement clean on individual student
+- [ ] Fix testing individual student resets the `assignments/{assignment_type}s/results.txt`
+- [ ] Implement clone for inclass
+  - [ ] Technically a fix instead, but the format for inclass differs from the labs and project naming convention.